laravel/docs/localization.md

 <a name="validation"></a>
 ## Validation

-For localization for validation errors and messages, take a look at the <a href="/docs/validation#language-validation">Validation</a> documentation.
+For localization for validation errors and messages, take a look at the <a href="/docs/validation#localization">documentation on Validation</a>.